Basit-Arif/Basit-Arif/Readme.md

 👋 Hi there.I'm Abdul Basit,
-:pill: My interest lie in math, programming, data science, and read about new technologies
+: My interest lie in math, programming, data science, and read about new technologies

 <!---